-- There is significant variation in attainment across Haringey's wards, with only 55% of students attaining 9-4 in English and Maths in Seven Sisters and Bruce Castle, but 90% in Alexandra Park. - There are substantial attainment gaps between different demographic groups.
-Black boys have the lowest attainment of all ethnic and gender groups whilst Asian males have the highest.
-Boys have lower attainment scores in general, similar to earlier GLD performances. - These gaps are also mirrored in Attainment 8 scores as well.
-Alexandra Park has the highest Attainment 8 score at 64.6, as well as the highest Progress 8 score at 0.93.
-Bruce Castle has the lowest score at 41.2, whilst Northumberland Park has the worst Progress 8 score at -0.04, the only ward with a negative score.
+- There is significant variation in attainment across Haringey's wards, with only 50% of students attaining 9-4 in English and Maths in Hermitage and Gardens, but 91% in Alexandra and Fortis Green. - There are substantial attainment gaps between different demographic groups.
+Black boys have the lowest attainment of all ethnic and gender groups 58.9% attained 9-4 in English and Maths, compared to Asian Males who have the highest attainment with 79.5% achieving 9-4 in English and Maths.
+Boys have lower attainment scores in almost every Ethnic Group (Asian the exception), and most wards (15 out of 22), though this implies the gap between Genders has closed over time (previously was every ethnicity and ward) - These gaps are also mirrored in Attainment 8 scores as well